 Eighty-three per cent of prescribers said it was critical or very important to be notified by the pharmacist if a patient has received a biological other than the one prescribed, if the patient was receiving chronic (repeated) treatment.
 It was shown to be significantly more critical for prescribers in Switzerland (80%) to be notified that a different biological was prescribed than for those in all other surveyed countries.
 It was also shown that it is significantly more critical for Rheumatology (84%) prescribers to be notified that a different biological was prescribed than those in several other practice areas; and it is significantly less important for Haematology-Oncology prescribers to be notified.

 Only 5% of prescribers thought it was totally acceptable for a pharmacist to determine which biological (reference product or biosimilar) to dispense to a patient at the initiation of treatment.
-58% thought this was acceptable if the pharmacist’s ability to determine the product was agreed to by clinicians in advance, and 37% thought it not acceptable.
+Fifty-eight per cent thought this was acceptable if the pharmacist’ s ability to determine the product was agreed to by clinicians in advance, and 37% thought it not acceptable.
 It was shown to be significantly not acceptable for a pharmacist to make the decision for prescribers in Spain (52%) and Switzerland (51%) when compared to the other countries surveyed.
-It was shown to be significantly not acceptable for a pharmacist to make decision more so for Rheumatology (60%) and Dermatology (52%) prescribers compared to those in other practice areas, see Figure 8.
+It was shown to be significantly not acceptable for a pharmacist to make decision more so for Rheumatology (60%) and Dermatology (52%) prescribers compared to those in other practice areas, see figure 8.

 Prescribing biosimilars and switching

-Seventy-four per cent of prescribers agreed that the correct definition for a “naïve” is: a patient that has never received any biological treatment from this class of medicines.
-84% of prescribers said they were very comfortable or somewhat comfortable in prescribing biosimilars to treat naïve patients.
+Seventy-four per cent of prescribers agreed that the correct definition for a ‘naïve’ patient is: a patient that has never received any biological treatment from this class of medicines.
+Eighty-four per cent of prescribers said they were very comfortable or somewhat comfortable in prescribing biosimilars to treat naïve patients.
 Prescribers in France, Germany, Italy, Switzerland and the UK are significantly more comfortable (very) than those in Spain (18%) in prescribing a biosimilar to a naïve patient.
 Rheumatology (60%) prescribers are more comfortable (very) than those of many other practice areas in prescribing a biosimilar to a naïve patient; Ophthalmology (10%) prescribers are the least comfortable.

 In summary, the survey reveals that European physicians have increased their familiarity with biosimilars since last surveyed in 2013.
 After 13 years of experience with biosimilars in Europe, physicians: